Ways to Improve Efficiency in your Material Handling Facility

 October 25, 2013

 Take a benchmark of the current state of the processes utilized in your facility: To make any changes, it is important to first take a benchmark of the performance of the current processes.
-How will you determine whether or not you made a positive change if you don’t know how well you are doing now?
+How will you determine whether you made a positive change if you do not know how well you are doing now?
 Taking careful notes on the efficiency of your current processes will allow you to measure the effects of your improvements.
 The specific areas you might want to consider looking into are:

 Labor expenses, including overtime